MohitGoel92/Customer-Marketing-Segmentation/README.md

 <img src = 'Screen4.png' width='850'>

+**Pros of K-Means Clustering**

+- Simple to understand.
+- Easily adaptable.
+- Works well on small or large datasets.
+- Fast, efficient and performant.

+**Cons of K-Means Clustering**

+- Need to choose the number of clusters.

 ## The Elbow Method

 When using K-Means clustering, we must find the optimal number of clusters to use.
 The greater the number of clusters, the smaller the "Within Cluster Sum of Squares" or "WCSS", the better the goodness of fit.